jsperrier1/openapv_tmv/README.md

 ## APV codec
 The APV codec is a professional video codec, which was developed in response to the need for professional level high quality video recording and post production.
 The primary purpose of the APV codec is for use in professional video recording and editing workflows for various types of content.

-APV codec utilizes technologies known to be over 20 years to achieve a royalty free codec.
+APV codec utilizes technologies known to be over 20 years old to achieve a royalty free codec.
 APV builds a video codec using only conventional coding technologies, which consist of traditional methods published between the early 1980s and the end of the 1990s.

 The APV codec standard has the following features: